Discover Apalachicola, Florida

 Take a stroll through the Historic District to check out picturesque Victorian homes and learn about the town’s diverse and colorful history.
 More than 900 historic homes and buildings dating back to the 1830s can be seen on the city’s self-guided walking tour.

-Apalachicola also features a number interesting museums, including the Apalachicola Maritime Museum and the John Gorrie Museum State Park, which contains a replica of the ice machine created and patented in 1851 by Dr. John Gorrie.
+Apalachicola also features a number interesting museums, including the John Gorrie Museum State Park, which contains a replica of the ice machine created and patented in 1851 by Dr. John Gorrie.

 Tons of Fun Festivals